-To determine the star ratings, the STS collects information from adult cardiac surgery programs that participate in the STS National Database.
+To determine the star ratings, the STS collects information from adult cardiothoracic surgical programs that participate in the STS National Database.
 The public reporting of participants’ star ratings is voluntary and demonstrates a commitment to providing ever-improving quality healthcare.
-More than 95 percent of hospitals in the U.S. with cardiac surgery programs submit data to the STS, and approximately 20 percent of participants receive the three-star rating for CABG surgery.
+More than 95 percent of hospitals in the U.S. with cardiothoracic surgical programs submit data to the STS, and approximately 20 percent of participants receive the three-star rating for CABG surgery.

 "The three-star rating is a testament to our team's deep dedication to bringing the best in cardiac care to our community and beyond," says Henry J. Tannous, MD, Co-Director, Heart Institute, Chief, Cardiothoracic Surgery and General T.F.
 Cheng Chair, Cardiothoracic Surgery, Renaissance School of Medicine, Stony Brook University.
 “Patients can have peace of mind knowing they’re getting care from one of the top-rated facilities in the nation.”

 Credible, Reliable Information for Patients

 Isolated coronary artery bypass graft (CABG) surgery is the most often performed cardiac surgery, but like any open-heart procedure, it requires a high degree of expertise to achieve clinical excellence.
 STS star ratings of sites enrolled in public reporting provide accurate, unbiased information about the quality and safety of the care provided by different heart surgery providers.
 It is considered the definitive national reporting system for cardiac surgery.